saicharankarasala/Docker-Kubernetes-Training/Definitions.md

 ---

-*This comprehensive definitions guide covers all major concepts from the Docker-Kubernetes Training repository.
-Each term is explained in a question-answer format for easy reference and learning.*
+*This comprehensive definitions guide covers all major concepts from the 18-day Docker-Kubernetes Training repository.
+Each term is explained in a question-answer format for easy reference and learning.
+The guide includes fundamental Docker concepts, Kubernetes core components, AWS EKS integration, RDS database connectivity, advanced load balancing with Ingress, auto-scaling with HPA, and production-ready configurations.*